Boosting the financial wellness for employees

 3- After final approval, the employee becomes eligible for reimbursement.

-From the interface, the employee can add the expenses separately and assign them to an 'Ordre de mission'.
+From the interface, the employee can add the expenses separately and assign them to a mission order (Ordre de mission).
 They can then go to the ‘Ordre de Mission’ page, review the expenses, and send them to HR for approval via the Expenses tab.

 Here is a quick video on how it looks like :

-The feedback was : How do i send the expenses for approval ?
-For novice users, it wasn't obvious that it's from the 'Dépense' (Expense) tab, because in their mind it's part of the 'Ordre de mission' which, in a way, is true.
+The feedback was : How do I send the expenses for approval ?
+For novice users, it wasn't obvious that it's from the 'Dépense' (Expense) tab, because in their mind it's part of the mission order (Ordre de mission) which, in a way, is true.

 So, what's the solution?